Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Application: understanding the puzzle in the PCPT using the proposed sensitivity analysis approach

-Meanwhile, we have the following related prior information or expert knowledge: \begin{itemize} \item (i) We have $N_{T}\approx N_{C}$ by design. \item (ii) Even if there are misclassified outcomes, it may still be sensible to get some sense of the values of $(p_{T, 0}, p_{T, 1}, p_{C, 0}, p_{C, 1})$ using measured outcomes.
+For the PCPT, we have the following related prior information or expert knowledge: (i) We have $N_{T}\approx N_{C}$ by design. (ii) Even if there are misclassified outcomes, it may still be sensible to get some sense of the values of $(p_{T, 0}, p_{T, 1}, p_{C, 0}, p_{C, 1})$ using measured outcomes.
 Based on measured outcomes, for the prostate cancer (all grades) outcome, $p_{T, 0}\approx 82\%, p_{T, 1}\approx 18\%, p_{C, 0}\approx 76\%, p_{C, 1}\approx 24\%$.
 For the high-grade prostate cancer outcome, $p_{T, 0}\approx 94\%, p_{T, 1}\approx 6\%, p_{C, 0}\approx 95\%, p_{C, 1}\approx 5\%$.
-Here ``$\approx$" means a very rough estimation. \item (iii) Finasteride substantially improves detection of prostate cancer (all-grades).
+Here ``$\approx$" means a very rough estimation based on measured outcomes (misclassification bias may exist). (iii) Finasteride substantially improves the detection of prostate cancer (all-grades).
 According to \citet{nih}: ``Finasteride has several effects on the prostate that allow better detection of prostate cancers.
 The drug shrinks the prostate, reducing its size and volume and increasing the chance that a biopsy will find existing cancers."
-Meanwhile, Finasteride also greatly improves accuracy in prostate cancer grading at biopsy (\citealp{redman2008finasteride}).
-Therefore, we expect $\pi_{C, 0|1}\gg \pi_{T, 0|1}$ for both of the two outcomes. \end{itemize}
+Meanwhile, finasteride also greatly improves accuracy in prostate cancer grading at biopsy (\citealp{redman2008finasteride}).
+Therefore, we expect $\pi_{C, 0|1}\gg \pi_{T, 0|1}$ for both outcomes.